-This three-part blog started as a lecture that I was invited to give at the Robert Musil Literature Museum, Klagenfurt in Austria.
+This four-part blog started as a lecture that I was invited to give at the Robert Musil Literature Museum, Klagenfurt in Austria.
 I have tried to maintain the accessibility of the original lecture in this written version, but have developed the argument, providing more in-depth analysis and extending the references to include more theoretical perspectives.

 So that it is not too much of a read in one go, I have broken the article down into three sections and will post them in turn, as each part is completed.